 - Audience Game: On some episodes, before the Birthday Party, the winners played an additional mini-game called "Denise/Dennis du Jour's Double Up Derby," in which the "model" for that day's show—chosen from the studio audience—secretly chose an prize from one of the stores, and the team attempted to guess which one s/he chose after hearing a brief bio.
 Choosing the correct prize awarded it to Denise/Dennis and doubled the prize money in the Birthday Party.

 - Bonus Round: The "Birthday Party," in which the winning team was presented with a wall of 13-15 different props and a series of seven celebrity caricatures, for whom the team had to determine which item was a appropriate "gift" (e.g. a pair of tap shoes for Gene Kelly, a film reel for Roger Ebert).
-Each right guess was worth $100, correctly guessing all 7 gifts in 75 seconds or less won the team a vacation and $2000 (or $4000, as described above).
+Each right guess was worth $100, correctly guessing all 7 gifts in 75 seconds or less won the team a vacation and $1,000 (or $2,000 if the Double-Up Derby was won, as described above).

 - Losing Horns: A Wolpert staple; they went with a comical Type A broken up into pieces.